sikaeducation/curriculum/courses/201/standards/integrate-apis/topics/js-promise-all/README.md

   })
 ```

-Not only is this code hard to maintain, it's also slow.
+Not only is this code hard to read and maintain, it's also slow.
 If you had 120 requests and each one only took 1 second, it would still take 2 minutes to load all the data.
+How can you speed this up?

 ## `Promise.all`

-`Promise.all` is a utility that allows you to execute multiple promises at the same time, and resolves their results as an array.
+`Promise.all` is a built-in utility that allows you to execute multiple promises at the same time, and resolves their results as an array.

 ```js
 const urls = [